SolaceLabs/customer-controlled-region-reference-architectures/aks/README.md

  * A bastion host (enabled by default, but you can choose excluded it) which has a public IP and is accessible via SSH from provided CIDRs
  * Optionally, the cluster's API can be made public and restricted to provided CIDRs (by default the API is private)

+There are also a few options for authentication:

+ * Azure RBAC is enabled by default.
+The `kubernetes_cluster_admin_users` or `kubernetes_cluster_admin_groups` variables should be set with the user or group names that will be given admin access to the cluster.
+ * Optionally, local authentication can be enabled by setting `local_account_disabled` to false.

 ## Usage of Terraform for Azure Kubernetes Service<a name="aks-usage"></a>

 The following section is an overview of the steps to use this Terraform.
 Before you you begin, review the necessary [prerequistites](aks-prerequisites).
 Here's an overview of the steps: